 How to apply for a permit:

-During the peak season (generally between May 25th and Oct 9th), “a maximum of 300 hikers per day are allowed” access to the subdome, cables and summit.
+During the peak season (generally between Memorial Day and the second Monday in October), “a maximum of 300 hikers per day are allowed” access to the subdome, cables and summit.
 These permits are split between day hikers (225) and backpackers (75).